 Independent play is important for your child’s development, and it’s central to effective quiet time.
 If you find that your little one is struggling to stay engaged for more than a few minutes without your help, you may want to help them exercise their imagination by practicing the activities that you have available for quiet time.
 Build a bridge with blocks, have her read you a story, or put on a puppet show, then slowly bow out of the activity, and allow your child to play independently.
-This will help set the stage for quiet time, and spark her imagination.
+This will help set the stage for quiet time and spark her imagination.

-Treat It Like Nap Time
+Treat Quiet Time for Toddlers Like Nap Time

-You can even set the stage for quiet time by utilizing parts your child’s naptime routine (such as a snuggle and story), but letting them know that they are allowed to play quietly in their room, or snuggle in the recliner and watch Brainy Baby instead of sleeping, if they choose.
+You can even set the stage for quiet time by utilizing parts your child’s naptime routine — such as a snuggle and story — but letting them know that they are allowed to play quietly in their room, or snuggle in the recliner and watch Brainy Baby instead of sleeping, if they choose.

-Choose Appropriate Activities
+Choose Activities for Quiet Time

 Have a Set Quiet Time Space

 The best place for quiet time is in your child’s room, where you can provide dimmed lights, and familiar pre-nap preparations to help ease him into quietly playing or reading.
-Having quiet time in his room will also allow your child to comfortably go to sleep should he choose (provided that he’s not in a crib).
+Having quiet time in his room will also allow your child to comfortably go to sleep should he choose — provided that he’s not in a crib.